 Place access points

 Name access points

 - Roberts, Dennis (Subject)

 - Temple, Sarah (Subject)

 Genre access points

 Rules or conventions

 Dates of creation, revision and deletion

-Finding aid prepared by Ian Forsyth, Frances Fournier, Enid Britt, Judith Thiessen (November 1998).
+- November 1998: first arrangement and description, finding aid prepared by Ian Forsyth, Frances Fournier, Enid Britt, Judith Thiessen.

-Name of fonds changed to reflect latest accruals by Richard Dancy (August 2016).
+- August 2016: name of fonds changed to reflect latest accruals (Richard Dancy).